binghuang2018/aqml/demo/example/README.md

    7     16       0.2251       0.2251  (DressedAtom mae=     17.9935)
  elapsed time:  0.5318758487701416  seconds
 ```
-The above output shows that AML upderestimate the total energy of target molecule by 0.2251 kcal/mol.
+The above output shows that AML upderestimate the total energy of the target molecule by 0.2251 kcal/mol, after training on 16 amons containing at most 7 heavy atoms.

 To print out atomic contribution to the atomization energy, add two more options in the commandline, I.e.,